declare-lab/Sealing/README.md

 # Learning-free Self-adaptive Sampling in Video Question Ansering

 ## Introduction
-This repository contains the official implementation code of the paper "[Self-adaptive Sampling for Efficient Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)".
-In this work we introduce two sampling strategies (__MDF__ and __MIF__) applied during the time of preparing the input data to pretrained image--text models.
+This repository contains the official implementation code of the paper "[Self-adaptive Sampling for Efficient Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)" (in submission).
-Once running complete, sampled frames will be saved in a h5 file for fast loading during training and test time.
+In this work we introduce two sampling strategies (__MDF__ and __MIF__) for Video Question Answering tasks on pretrained image--text models (ITMs).

 <p align="center">
     <image src="MDF.png" width="324">